rajusangam/Kafka-assessment/answers.md

 * Validate metrics like isr-expands, replica-lag, and offline-partitions before proceeding.

 These checks ensure safe rolling restarts and prevent cascading replication failures.

-**Recovery order:**

-1. Stop the Ansible rollout.
-2. Identify unavailable brokers and affected partitions.
-3. Bring failed brokers back online.
-4. Wait for replicas to catch up and ISR to recover.
-5. Confirm `UnderReplicatedPartitions=0` and no offline partitions.
-6. Check client/leader-election errors.
-7. Resume changes one broker at a time only after the cluster is healthy.

 ### 1.4.3 Recovery Steps (in correct order)